Dr Bela Szebenyi

 From April 2005 onwards I have regularly taken part in the weekly clinical Postgraduate Meetings and Journal Club meetings of my relevant clinical placement and visit national and international conferences and workshops.
 Since my permanent appointment in 2007, I attend the weekly postgraduate Grand Round medical meetings at the Diana Princess of Wales Hospital and take part at the weekly Journal Club discussions, multidisciplinary team (MDT) meetings as well as monthly Audit and Quality and Safety meetings in the Hospital.
 I regularly attend the postgraduate research meetings at the Musculoskeletal Unit at the University of Leeds and the bi-monthly Regional Meetings in the Yorkshire area and also attend national and international conferences both in rheumatology and in general (internal) medicine.

-I have a wide range of interest in ’materia non-medica’, such as literature, art and languages.
-I read Latin and apart from my native Hungarian, I speak English, German and Russian languages.
+I have a wide range of interest in non medical material such as literature, art and languages.
+I read Latin and apart from my native Hungarian, I speak English, German and Russian.
 I am a classical music lover and play on the piano and classical guitar at an amateur level.

 I like sports such as cycling and swimming and am a keen badminton and snooker player.